scipy-conference/scipy-conference/mailings/tutorials_announcement.rst

 ---------

 Accepted tutorials will be announced on May 1st.
-Final tutorial materials and instructions for attendees will be due on May 24th.
+Final tutorial materials and instructions for attendees will be due on June 6th.
 This will include final version numbers of required software and a test script that can be run by attendees to ensure that they have sufficient time to prepare their laptops before the conference.